 I ate my fill and ran to the living room to avoid the smell.
 But traces of it followed me.
 We couldn’t escape it.
 Dad laughed.
 Mum shook her head.

 Decades later, my parents are living in Hobart, Tasmania.
-I have my own family, and we’re walking down the streets of Chatswood, looking for something to eat for dinner.
+I have my own family, and we’re walking down the streets of Chatswood, looking for somewhere to eat for dinner.

 I watch my husband and son walk ahead of me.
 My two Australian men.
 Both born and bred here.
 I begin to feel a little out of place.
 Then I remember, I am Australian too.
 All three of us, shaped by this country and each with our own experience to contribute.